50 THINGS YOU CAN DO TO SAVE

 re-usable items to a charitable organization or thrift shop like the

-- Before you leave to go on a trip make sure your parents turn down the head and d turn off the water heater.
+11. Before you leave to go on a trip make sure your parents turn down the heat and turn off the water heater.

 In the Yard

-- Make the yard fun for the birds, put up birdfeeders, birdhouses, and birdbaths.
+2. Make the yard fun for the birds; put up birdfeeders, birdhouses, and birdbaths.

-- When you help with the lawn, tell Mom and Dad to use organic fertilizers (They are still the best.)
+4. When you help with the lawn, tell Mom and Dad to use organic fertilizers like compost.

 your leaves and yard debris, or take them to a yard debris recycler.